wherrera10/AuraLighting.jl/README.md

 The OS may be any Julia capable of running ZMQ, and need not be on the same machine.

-Note that the AURA_SDK dll is a bit glitchy when the hardware is slow to respond.
-Using the SDK DLL may result in a segfault if the Aura hardware errors, which may occur if commands are sent too fast for the hardware to change the LED lighting successfully.
+Note that the AURA_SDK dll is a bit glitchy, especially when the hardware is slow to respond.
+Using the SDK DLL may result in a segfault if the Aura hardware errors, which may occur more if commands are sent too fast for the hardware to change the LED lighting successfully.
 Some but not all these glitches were supposed to be fixed in the 2.0 DLL version.
-Allowing about 1/2 to 1 second between sending commands may help, as does turning off garbage collection, which allows Julia to mostly ignore some AURA_SDK.dll based memory errors..
+Allowing about 1/2 second between sending commands may help, as does turning off garbage collection, which allows Julia to mostly ignore some AURA_SDK.dll based memory errors.
+YMMV.

 ### Example: